 - Slim handles with flat edges or round handles with slightly flat side edges make it easy to grip similarly and reduce the chance of accidentally turning the handle.
 However, the shape and length of the handle depending on the hand’s size and physiological condition.

 - A heavy ax has greater inertia and can sink more profoundly, but any ax within weight limits will stay in sequence.

 - You will notice that when you use a lighter ax it is much easier to throw and practice longer.
 Practice is vital to improving accuracy.
 Consider using a more lightweight ax, especially when throwing with one hand.

 Adjust your conditions

 - Understand the board with which you are committed.
 It all comes down to the fact that it is difficult not to drop the ax.
-Factors associated with this include the humidity of the wood, the hardness of the wood, the degree of cut of the wood (including the texture angle), the knots near the target point and whether the wood has already been thrown on.
+Factors associated with this include the humidity of the wood, the hardness of the wood, the degree of cut of the wood (including the texture angle), the knots near the target point, and whether the wood has already been thrown on.

 - If you know that the wood is hard, based on any of these factors, to minimize the probability of falling, you may need to adjust the angle of the ax to the nearest point.
-This does not always mean that a large angle adjustment is required.
-When the ax hits the board, even if the angle is 15-30 degrees, this will cause the point to hit first and jam, covering an additional area of the board with the rest of the blade.
+This does not always mean that a significant angle adjustment is required.
+When the ax hits the board, even if the angle is 15-30 degrees, this will cause the point to strike first and jam, covering an additional area of the board with the rest of the blade.